VasasA/menu_import/README.txt

 3. Select the menu and your options.

-4. Save the file to some place (and probably use it later for import)
+4. Save the file (and probably use it later for import)